Mctripp10/clustering-iris-flower-data/README.md

 The image above shows the labeled dataset projected onto a 2D plane.
 The algorithms I wrote attempt to replicate this using non-labeled data.

-## Project Overview
+## Project Layout
-- `clustering_algs.py` contains my code for both the agglomerative clustering and DBSCAN algorithm
+- `clustering_algs.py` contains my code for both the agglomerative clustering and DBSCAN algorithms
 - `./data` contains the training data
   - `iris.data` - file containing iris flower dataset
   - `iris.name` - file containing information on how data was gathered and how `iris.data` is organized